poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 - Multi-AZ replication - `synchronous`; - Read replica - `asynchronous`.

 - The type of storage for a read replica is independent of that on the master DB instance.

+- You cannot use a standby replica to serve read traffic.
+Multi-AZ maintains a standby replica for HA/failover.
+It is available for use only when RDS promotes the standby instance as the primary.

 - __Allocate enough RAM__ - To optimize performance, allocate enough RAM so that your working set resides almost completely in memory.